Desert Orchid: Steeplechase career

-Back at Ascot, he won over 2 miles before returning to Kempton Park for the King George VI Chase, where he ran out a 15 length winner over Door Latch, easily defeating stars such as Wayward Lad, Forgive n'Forget, Combs Ditch and Bolands Cross.
-The quality of the field can be indicated by Desert Orchid's starting price of 16/1—though the price was also influenced by fears that this speedy front runner would not stay the 3 mile trip.
-This was jockey Simon Sherwood's first ride on Desert Orchid, the start of a partnership that was successful nine times in their ten races together.
-Colin Brown, who rode Desert Orchid in more than half his races, partnered his better-fancied stablemate Combs Ditch instead.
+On his return to Kempton Park for the King George VI Chase, he ran out a 15 length winner over Door Latch, easily defeating former stars such as Wayward Lad, Forgive n'Forget, Combs Ditch and Bolands Cross.
+The quality of the field can be indicated by Desert Orchid's starting price of 16/1, though the price was also influenced by fears that this speedy front runner would not stay the 3 mile trip, having previously been established as a two miler.